 While there were no reports of TTS in men, there was one occurrence in a young, healthy male in the trial phase.

 Johnson & Johnson released a statement following the advisory committee’s decision.

-“We are grateful to the Advisory Committee and its medical experts for the rigorous evaluation of our COVID-19 vaccine,” said Dr. Paul Stoffels, Vice Chairman of the Executive Committee and Chief Scientific Officer at Johnson & Johnson.
+“We are grateful to the Advisory Committee and its medical experts for the rigorous evaluation of our COVID-19 vaccine,” said Dr. Paul Stoffels, vice chairman of the Executive Committee and Chief Scientific Officer at the company.

 “The Committee’s recommendation is an essential step toward continuing urgently needed vaccinations in a safe way for millions of people in the U.S.,” he added.

 The panel decided to allow the pause to continue until more data could be gathered and investigated.
 Members said they may receive more reports related to the severe and rare blood clotting before they met again.